-Participants in the study "Post-Trafficking in Persons: Experiences and Challenges in the Reintegration of Trafficking Victims in the Greater Mekong Sub-Region" claim that they feel stress and anxiety when their identity is not confirmed, they are not supported, they will be questioned (instead of being interviewed), taken into custody (instead of being referred for assistance), charged and deported (instead of being referred for assistance). for getting help back home) or not being supported (instead of being helped).
+Participants in the study "Post-Trafficking in Persons: Experiences and Challenges in the Reintegration of Trafficking Victims in the Greater Mekong Sub-Region" claim that they feel stress and anxiety when their identity is not confirmed, they are not supported, they will be questioned (instead of being interviewed), taken into custody (instead of being referred for assistance), charged and deported (instead of being supported (instead of being supported (instead of being helped).
 When they return, they feel shame, inferiority, unhappiness, sadness, disappointment, fear, anger, and confusion.
 [6].